MicrosoftEdge/WebView2Feedback/FindOnPage.md

         void FindPrevious();

-        /// Stops the current 'Find' operation and hides the Find bar. void StopFind();
+        /// Stops the current 'Find' operation and hides the Find bar.
+        /// If called with no Find session active, it will silently do nothing. void StopFind();

         /// Gets or sets the state of whether all matches are highlighted.